 The less incentive rodents have to stay in your home, the better.
 Mice will eat most human foods, so keep food sealed in plastic or glass containers and clean up crumbs and spills promptly.
 Use a garbage can with a tight-fitting lid, take trash with food scraps out regularly, and keep pet food sealed.

-Mice may also be attracted to material they can chew and use for their nests, so don’t leave cardboard, paper, fabric, string, or stuffing lying around.
+Mice are also attracted to material they can chew and use for their nests, so don’t leave cardboard, paper, fabric, string, or stuffing lying around.
 Put these things in sealable containers.

 Mouse-Proof Your Yard